-Other agglutinating lectins bind and even take out cancer cells
+Other agglutinating lectins take out cancer cells

 The fact that lectins will selectively bind to cancerous cells have been seen among other types of plant lectins, including wheat germ agglutinin (WGA) and others.
 In a university study from Argentina, WGA was found to selectively bind to polycystic ovary cells.
 Other studies have shown WGA will not only bind but inhibit growth of colon cancer cells in the gut.

 In these studies, the WGA and other lectins would selectively differentiate between the cancer cells and the healthy cells around them—leaving the healthy cells intact.